 To quantify impacts, the Statewide CASE Team developed several scenarios by calculating per-unit energy savings expected from the proposed code changes.
 First, savings are calculated by fuel type.
 Electricity savings are measured in terms of energy usage and peak demand reduction.
 Natural gas savings are quantified in energy usage.
 Second, the Statewide CASE Team calculated source energy savings.
 Source energy represents the total amount of raw fuel required to operate a building.
 In addition to all energy used from on-site production, source energy incorporates all transmission, delivery, and production losses.
-The hourly source energy values provided by CEC are strongly correlated with GHG emissions.13 Finally, the Statewide CASE Team calculated LSC (LSC) savings, formerly known as Time Dependent Valuation (TDV) Energy Cost Savings.
+The hourly source energy values provided by CEC are strongly correlated with GHG emissions.
+The hourly source energy values calculated LSC (LSC) savings, formerly known as Time Dependent Valuation (TDV) Energy Cost Savings.
 LSC savings are calculated using LSC hourly factors for both electricity and natural gas provided by the CEC.
-These factors are projected over the 30-year life of the building and incorporate the hourly cost of marginal generation, transmission and distribution, fuel, capacity, losses, and cap-and-trade-based CO2 emissions.14 https://www.energy.ca.gov/files/2025-energy-code-hourly-factors.
+These factors are projected over the 30-year life of the building and incorporate the hourly cost of marginal generation, transmission and distribution, fuel, capacity, losses, and cap-and-trade-based CO2 emissions.
+The savings are calculated as provided by the CEC are savings are calculated as provided by the CEC.
+These factors are projected over the 30-year life of the building and incorporate the hourly cost of marginal generation, transmission and distribution, fuel, capacity, losses, and cap-and-trade-based CO2 emissions.